Shoes. Burlesque Shoes. (Burlesque Costume) (Burlesque Performance)

 Dita wears them, and her taste is the gold standard for modern burlesque showgirls.
 Above are her fetish boots.
 They are worn by few burlesque dancers because they are expensive, and not always comfortable for dancing even when not custom made.
 However, if you can afford them and you can move in them, go for it.

-A few styles of shoes commonly worn by burlesque performers:
+A few styles of shoes most commonly worn by burlesque performers:

 Character shoes

 These have haters, since they are intentionally designed to not be noticeable, but they are classics and are ideal for what they are designed for: theater dance.
-As with pointe shoes, for burlesque use, decoration makes sense.
+As with pointe shoes, for burlesque use, embellishment can make them much more glamourous.
 They are usually affordable, although the top of the line will cost you.
 Character shoes are favored by the Rockettes, and who are we to question their footwear?

 Pollys

 Originally designed for go-go dancers in the 60s, these are my personal favorite for walkaround because of the comfort and quick change.
-I've been obsessed with these for decades and own at least a dozen pairs, including Patricia Fields, Betsey Johnsons, and Genie in the Bordello line by Pleasers, above.
-I buy a lot of deadstock, and they're worth having on search alert.
+I've been obsessed with these for decades and own at least a dozen pairs, including special designs by Patricia Fields, Betsey Johnson, and Pleasers' Genie from their Bordello line.
+I buy a lot of deadstock, and for me they're worth having on search alert.
+Also, I can make them more secure (you can't back up safely in a mule!) by twisting a garter around the heel and my ankle, or adding Pleasers' detachable straps.

 Pleasers Acrylics

 The very symbol of stripper pride.
 As much as I love my Pollys, I have to say there is nothing like that glass slipper of entrepreneurialism, no prince required (although I have danced to quite a lot of Prince in them).
 I can't handle anything above seven inches anymore, but when I slip on a pair of these lucite babies I literally feel like I'm stepping up in the world.
-The photo above is actually from the collection of the Metropolitan Museum of Art, and it's sweet to know they're appreciated as high art!
+Balanced and padded, they are the Skechers of the stripper world.
+The photo above is actually from the collection of the Metropolitan Museum, and it's sweet to know they appreciate our style as high art!

 Tango/Ballroom shoes

 When in doubt, this is the shoe to try!
 It is the shoe of choice among many burlesque performers.
-They come in a range of heel heights so the range is good for both people who move best on lower heels and people who want that showgirl height.
+They come in a range of heel heights so they can work for both people who move best on lower heels and people who want that showgirl height.
 Many dancers who do a lot of spins and splits swear by these because they have suede soles, so you have flexibility and traction.
 For me the only drawback is that I'd prefer a regular buckle to the quick release many of the inexpensive ones have.
 The ones above are custom made.
 Also, they aren't meant to be worn offstage, so bring your Pollys.

 Ultimately, the number one rule is, wear whatever the fuck you want!
+But for the love of burlesque, please fucking wear shoes in which you can actually move freely.
 Just be sure you create your choreography and rehearse in the shoes you'll be performing in, and everything will be fine.

 Oh, and take the stickers off the bottoms, please!